What is the VSEPR theory? What are the applications of VSEPR theory?

 2. For molecules containing 3 or more atoms, one atom is called the central atom to which other atoms are linked.

 3. If the central atom is linked to similar atoms and is surrounded by bond pairs of electrons only, the repulsions between them are similar.
 As a result, the shape of the molecule is symmetrical, and the molecule is said to have a regular geometry.

 4. If the central atom is linked to different atoms or is surrounded by bond pairs and lone pairs of electrons, the repulsion between them is different.
 As a result, the molecule has an irregular or distorted geometry.
 The order of repulsions between electron pairs is as follows :

 Lone pair‐Lone pair > Lone pair‐Bond pair > Bond pair‐Bond pair.

 5. The exact shape of the molecule depends upon the total number of electron pairs present around the central atom.

-On the basis of this theory shape of molecules can be predicted without knowing type of hybridisation.
+On the basis of this theory, they can predict the shape of molecules without knowing the type of hybridization.

 (i) Identify the central atom and count the number of valence electrons.

-(ii) Then find the number of electron pair shared.
+(ii) Then find the number of electron pairs shared.

-(iii) While counting the number of electron pairs for ion, value of negative charge is added and positive charge is subtracted.
+(iii) While counting the number of electron pairs for ion, the value of the negative charge is added and the positive charge is subtracted.